tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 [kitsunekko.net](https://kitsunekko.net/dirlist.php?dir=subtitles/japanese/&sort=date&order=desc).
 Watch
 [this video](https://www.youtube.com/watch?v=qasLFv8Rv7o)
-to get a gist on how it's done.
+to get a gist of how it's done.

-By default vidir lets you edit the directory structure in vim, but you can set any editor you want if you change the `EDITOR` environment variable.
+By default, vidir lets you edit the directory structure in vim, but you can use any editor you want if you change the `EDITOR` environment variable.

 ## Extracting internal subtitles